PeterBredell/MAC-changer/README.md

 Still a rough version but looking to create a MAC-changer I can easily use between my various linux systems.

 TO DO:
-  Add functionality for random MAC-addresses
+  Add functionality for random MAC-addresses \n
   Clean up the code a little
   add a windows version(?)
   What possible features can I add?